digst/cloud/design.md

 Problems must be solved immediately and in close collaboration between platform provider, platform consumers and application providers.
 The GovCloud provides clear separation of responsibilities, but recognises that solutions are found in collaboration, and that the collaboration must be supported efficiently by tools provided as part of the GovCloud.

-High availability is not only a concern for the platform itself, but is a result of meticulous planing of all dependencies ranging from electrical power and bandwidth to incident reaction time and capacity to solve problems when they arise.
+High availability is not only a concern for the platform itself, but is a result of meticulous planning of all dependencies ranging from electrical power and bandwidth to incident reaction time and capacity to solve problems when they arise.

-Service availability is an extension of the cloud characteristica of measured services.
-The health of the platform and its individual services most be continuously monitored.
+Service availability is an extension of the cloud characteristic of monitored services.
+The health of the platform and its individual services must be continuously monitored.

 **_Vendor Neutrality:_ Applications and data shall be portable from one cloud platform to another without unreasonable effort.**

-Public agencies can not allow their data or applications to be locked-in to a specific vendor.
-From a regulatory point of view, public procurement should support competition and not favour a specific propriatary tehcnology or sole vendor.
-From a strategic perspective, it should be possbile to move public services between organisation, and additionally have them  intergrated into new operational landscapes.
+Public agencies cannot allow their data or applications to be locked-in to a specific vendor.
+From a regulatory point of view, public procurement should support competition and not favour a specific propriatary technology or sole vendor.
+From a strategic perspective, it should be possible to move public services between organisations, and additionally have them integrated into new operational landscapes.
 This principle supports the characteristic of provider resource pooling.

-Exposed interfaces are standardized and supported by Open Source implementations.
+Exposed interfaces are standardised and supported by Open Source implementations.
 Interfaces towards customers and interfaces exposed internally between platform and applications shall be selected on the basis of their support in the open source community.
-Selecting interfaces suopported by open source ensures a licens-free fall back option, if the benefits of licensed implementions are not balanced with the price.
-Standardization ensure a clear governance of changes and transparent terms of use.
+Selecting interfaces suopported by open source ensures a licence-free fall back option, if the benefits of licenced implementions no longer  outweigh the price.
+Standardisation ensures a clear governance of changes and transparent terms of use.

-Applications are containarized.
-By choosing widely adopted container technologies the binding between applications and operation environment is broken.
-Containarized applications declare their required ressources and relies on configurations from their environement.

-Propriatary technolgies are used with caution.
-When used, the imidiate benefits needs to be evaluated against future costs of the binding.
-A part of the evaluation is to describe a likely exit strategy for replacing propiatary technology with more open.
+Consequently, proprietary technologies are used with caution.
+When used, the immediate benefits are evaluated against the future costs of the binding.
+A part of the evaluation is to describe a likely exit strategy for replacing proprietary technology with more open ones.

 Furthermore applications are containerised.
 By choosing widely adopted container technologies the binding between applications and operations environment is broken.
 Containerised applications declare their required resources and rely on configurations from their environment.

-**_Highly Scalable_: Both the governance, operating process and technology support a high number of applications with a limited addition of ressources.**
+**_Highly Scalable_: Governance, operating processes and technology support a high number of applications with a limited need for addition of ressources.**

 [Finalize in 1.0 after discussion]
 - R: Operation at Scale, but also predictable and repeatable